Home » National Parks » Kenai Fjords National Park » Exit Glacier You See What is Best About Kenai Fjords

 Discover the Exit Glacier Nature Center

 We began our adventure with a short walk from the parking lot that leads to a small ranger station-Nature Center.
-You will want to start your visit here, By stopping in at Exit Glacier Nature Center open 9:00 AM – 5:00 PM in summer you can get updates for the trail conditions.
+You will want to start your visit here.
+By stopping in at Exit Glacier Nature Center open 9:00 AM 5:00 PM in summer, you can get updates for the trial conditions.

 The Nature Center is also a great educational opportunity.
 Look at the interactive displays on the glacial geology & history.
-Additionally an interactive panel with trail and weather information will help you to effectively plan your day.
+Additionally, an interactive panel with trail and weather information will help you plan your day effectively.
 You can then decide what kind of adventure is best for your day.
 Before embarking on the trail to the top of the glacier, be sure to pick up a map while in the Nature Center.

-If you have time in your schedule we recommend doing a ranger-led walk on the trail to Glacier View Lookout for pictures.
+If you have time in your schedule, we recommend doing a ranger-led walk on the trail to Glacier View Lookout for pictures.
 The ranger will get you to the best spots for spectacular views of Exit Glacier.
-The tours are offered daily at 10 AM, 2 PM and 4 PM, from Memorial Day through Labor Day.
+Daily tours are available at 10 AM, 2 PM, and 4 PM from Memorial Day to Labor Day.
 If you prefer, professional guided tours are available.

 What Trails Should You Hike in the Park?